ch23huang/forkify/README.md

 Christina Huang

 Forkify is a project from my Udemy Javascript course.
-This application serves as a recipe finder and has the ability transfer ingredients into a shopping cart, to change servings within the recipe and the shopping cart, and has a “like” list.
+This application serves as a recipe finder and has the ability to transfer ingredients into a shopping cart, to change servings within the recipe and the shopping cart, and has a “like” list.

 Some additional functionality I’ve added includes: a message asking the user if they’d like to delete an item